-Figure 1: No. of long term properties in the Scottish Borders
+Long term empty properties in the Scottish Borders

 Source: SBC Revenues and Benefits (Nov 11)

 Map 7.1: Scottish Borders Long Term Empty Properties (Scottish Borders Empty Homes Strategy)

 It may also be useful to consider the proportion of empty homes within each Council Tax Band.
 Graph 7.2 below provides an example of what this could look like.
 It should be noted that this data requires to be sourced at a local level as it is not nationally published.
 Nationally published figures give breakdown of council tax bands for all properties (occupied or vacant).
 NRS Small Area Data shows this at sub-area levels within each local authority.